-Figure 7: The effect of auto-enrollment on total wealth at age 65
+Figure 7: The effect of auto-enrollment on net wealth at age 65

-Notes: Each bar corresponds to the model-predicted percentage difference between the sum of retirement and liquid wealth at age 65 under an auto-enrollment policy at 3% adopted by all employers versus an opt-in regime adopted by all employers.
-Changes are expressed as a fraction of wealth at age 65 under the opt-in regime.
+Notes: Each bar corresponds to the model-predicted percentage difference between the sum of retirement and liquid assets at age 65 under an auto-enrollment policy at 3% adopted by all employers versus an opt-in regime adopted by all employers.
+Changes are expressed as a fraction age 65 wealth in the opt-in regime.